Nating19/swc-unistuttgart-20191122/README.md

 # swc-unistuttgart-20191122
 Swc-workshop at swc Stuttgart

-learning git and github, this repository contains the work of the workshop
+learning git and github

+new line